Premalatha Vijayakanth will decide on continuing DMDK-AIADMK alliance for 2026, says LK Sudhish

 Sudhish also disclosed that the AIADMK had assured the DMDK of a Rajya Sabha seat during the 2024 Lok Sabha poll negotiations.

-“This commitment is entirely true.
-It was based on this assurance that I chose not to contest the recent elections,” he asserted.
+"This commitment is real.
+It was based on this assurance that I chose not to contest the recent elections," he asserted.